ddbj/www/_jga/update-202009-e.md

 [data submission](/jga/submission-step-e.html) and
 [download](/jga/download-e.html).

 {% include image.html url="books/nbdc-jga-e.png" caption="Data submission and download steps" class="w550" %}

-## Data transfer by scp {#transfer}
+## Data transfer by sftp {#transfer}

 The JGA upload and download toos will be replaced by scp.
 In the new JGA system, data files will be uploaded and downloaded by scp.
+At [22th April 2021](/news/en/2021-04-13-e.html), scp was switched to sftp to improve usability and security.

 ## Data encryption flow {#encryption}

-For the data submission, upload unencrypted data files (transfer channel is encrypted by scp).
+For the data submission, upload unencrypted data files (transfer channel is encrypted by sstp).
 After issuing accession numbers, the JGA system will store data files in encrypted form as before.

 For data use, approved datasets will be encrypted by a public key registered by a user during the data use application to NBDC.
-Users need to decrypt the data files by using a private key after scp download.
+Users need to decrypt the data files by using a private key after sftp download.
 Please see [this page](/jga/download-e.html#public-key-for-dataset-encryption) for details.

 ## Search system renewal {#search}